waseem74/ztar-shipping/README.md

 **mvn clean install**
 Then you can grap the war file generated in the target folder and deploy it directly to your tomcat server instance.

+# Features to be highlighted
+The API has the following features:
+- Logging is enabled, log files are generated in the root logs folder
+- Customized validation messages based on shipment carrier Id chosed
+- I18n is supported for english and spanish languages, locale is automatically detected from the user client tool, the default language is English